Trump, gun-control & more: Videos on the US election 2016

 Before Nixon there was Johnson, best known for escalating the Vietnam War, LBJ was also a giant of social and economic reform.
 Responsible for a slew of civil rights legislation, Johnson used the office of President to cut deals, strike trades and build an alliance with Martin Luther King Jr. to bring the battle for Civil Rights to the front of American politics.
 The documentary What the Hell’s the Presidency For? demonstrates the considerable power wielded by the President to radically reshape the United States.

-If you have any suggestions for programmes currently on free-to-air television that you feel would make a great resource for teachers and students feel free to contact us: email@example.com
+If you have any suggestions for programs currently on free-to-air television that you feel would make a great resource for teachers and students feel free to contact us: email@example.com